kororo/excelcy/README.rst

 2. Preparation
 ^^^^^^^^^^^^^^

-Next phase, the sentences will be analysed in sheet "prepare", based on:
+Next phase, the Gold annotation needs to be defined in sheet "prepare", based on:

 - Current Data Model: Using spaCy API of **nlp(sentence).ents**
 - Phrase pattern: Robertus Johansyah, Uber, Google, Amazon
 - Regex pattern: ^([0-1]?[0-9]|2[0-3]):[0-5][0-9]$

+All annotations in here are considered as Gold annotations, which described in `here <https://spacy.io/usage/training#example-new-entity-type>`__.

 3. Training
 ^^^^^^^^^^^